Building community, enhancing lives

 Mental Health and Addiction employment opportunities

 Our graduates work in front line positions supporting individuals with mental health and/or addiction challenges in residential and community programs.
 A graduate is often in a position of guiding people to be as independent as possible, and to help them in areas of day-to-day functioning as they move through recovery.
 This may include activities of daily living and life management skills.
 Roles often involve individual or small group activities, and working with a team.

-The Island Health (formerly VIHA) is a major employer of our graduates as they recognize the MHA certificate as the primary credential for hiring.
-A majority of our practicum placements are in Island Health or partner agency settings — this helps you make an easy transition to work in the field.
-Our graduates have also been hired with agencies such as the Cool Aid Society, Beacon Services and Capital Mental Health Association, to name a few.
+Island Health (formerly VIHA) is a major employer of our graduates as they recognize the MHA certificate as the primary credential for hiring.
+A majority of our practicum placements are in Island Health or partner agency settings — this facilitates a transition to work in the field.
+Our graduates have also been hired with a variety of agencies, including Victoria Cool Aid Society, Beacon Services, and Island Community Mental Health (formerly Community Mental Health Association).